 In the end he shared his final lesson: how to face fear.
 Before his surgery, he knew how damaged his heart was.
 He knew the risks he faced.
 And I knew he was scared.
 He had to have been, everyone would be!

 But it was laying on what would be his deathbed, where he taught me his final lesson; what bravery looks like.
 I’m grateful for the lesson, though I hope I never need it.

 Last night when I spoke to Buck, we cried.
 A lot!

 I heard my father in her gratitude.
 He was teaching her too.
 Not with his words but with his life.
-All you had to do to learn your lessons was watch.
-I was watching, from the beginning.
+All you had to do to learn Billy’s lessons was watch.

 Leaving him to my sister’s care an hour before his passing, I thanked him.
 I am grateful for all he taught me.
 For each laugh.
 For each cry.
 For each time my strength wasn’t enough and he lent me his.
 For each lesson.